-Why the Original MHRD Strategy for Formulating the NEP Was Junked, and Why the Subramanian NEP Drafting Committee not Originally Planned Was Constituted
+1. Why the Original MHRD Strategy for Formulating the NEP Was Junked, and Why the Subramanian NEP Drafting Committee Was Constituted, Though It was Not Originally Planned

 The drafting of the NEP, according to the original MHRD schedule prepared in early 2015, did not visualise the constituting of a Drafting Committee, beginning its work before the completion of the 6 Regional Consultations.

 According to the original MHRD strategy for formulating the NEP, these 6 Regional consultations were to produce 6 consolidated Status Notes.
 These Notes in turn were to be converted into a single Consolidated Status Document which was to be placed before the New Education Policy Task Force (NEPTF) .
 The NEPTF was to convert this document into the 2015 Draft National Education Policy, which was then to placed for consideration by the Central Advisory Board of Education (CABE) before the end of 2015.